warning

 Pause the video while you decide which statements are true.

-Well done if you selected the first one.
+Well done if you circled the first one.

-It's very canny of Chingis to double the amount of money by having the ingredients and selling these during the lunchtime.
+It's very canny of Chingis to double the amount of money by halving the ingredients and selling these during their lunch time.

 Members of Julie's class are surprised to hear that Chingis does not know the rules of football.

-Instead, Chingis describes the importance of horses to life in Mongolia.
+Instead, Chingis describes importance of horses to life in Mongolia.

-You can see an image of a beautiful, beautiful looking horse there, a Mongolian horse.
+You can see an image of a beautiful, beautiful looking horse there, Mongolian horse.

-How does Chingis convey how vital horses are to Mongolian life?
-And what situation does not require a horse?
-And why?
-So pause the video and refer to page 46, and answer these questions.
+How does Chingis convey how vital horses are to Mongolian life and what situation does not require a horse and why?
+So pause video and refer to page 46 and answer these questions.

 Share your answers with someone nearby.

 Okay, what did you come up with?
-Let's see if it's maybe something similar to what Jun has.
+Let's see if it's maybe something similar to Chingis.

-Chingis describes how horses are used for transport, to hunt, and even to marry.
+Chingis described how horses are used for transport, to hunt, and even to marry.

-He says that the only thing that doesn't need a horse is wrestling, because that is conducted on the ground.
+It says that the only thing that doesn't need horse is wrestling because that is conducted on the ground.

 Towards the end of the text, Julie begins to piece together the Polaroid photos that Chingis has been taking.

-They are not in Mongolia, but places around Bootle.
+They are not a Mongolia, but places around Bootle.

 And we can see an image there of a Polaroid camera, really amazing old school piece of tech.